nehamishra2globallogic/oaicorebasic/charts/oai-5g-core/oai-nrf/README.md

 |podSecurityContext.runAsGroup|Integer (0,65534)              |Mandatory to use 0                       |

-Only needed if you are doing advance debugging
+Only needed if you are doing advanced debugging

 |Parameter                        |Allowed Values                 |Remark                                        |